 Our Editor’s Best Electronic Drum Triggers Reviews

-- Advanced dual-trigger device with independent head and rim triggering for playing electronic sources from acoustic drums
+- Advanced trigger device for playing electronic sources from an acoustic bass drum

 - Compatible with Roland’s TM-2 Trigger Module, TD-series V-Drums sound modules, and SPD-series percussion pads